 This ebook is now available for download here (see right) and on Amazon: Abbey Cooks Entertain: 220 recipes inspired by Downton Abbey, Seasons 1 – 5

 Print Version is here.
 The good news is that the 2nd Edition is available on Amazon.
-The full book is 450 pages and will contain famous Downton recipes from Seasons 1-5.
+The full book is 450 pages and will contain famous Downton recipes.

 Sauces are what make French cuisine so distinctive.
 Hundreds of sauces were developed over hundreds of years.
 Auguste Escoffier, the famous Edwardian chef, was key to bringing French cuisine to the fine tables in the grand houses of the Edwardian era.
 He is credited for narrowing the list to five mother sauces.
 From these five, many variations, or daughter sauces can be made.
 One of these mother sauces is Béchamel.
 Recipes for all five are in my book Abbey Cooks Entertains.